federicozappone/federicozappone/README.md

 In those two areas I consider myself quite capable in solving and optimizing simple to moderately complex entry profiles and in the development of autonomous vision based wheeled or aerial robotics systems working in unknown environments.\
-Today I'm very interested in applying novel machine learning technologies, such as deep learning an deep reinforcement learning, to problems in both those disciplines.
+Today I'm very interested in applying novel machine learning technologies, such as deep learning an deep reinforcement learning, to problems in both these disciplines.

 Even though I'm very far from being an expert (or even remotely fluent for that matter) in the little free time at my disposal I find interest in high energy physics and I'm trying to study as much of it as I can.